wutsi/sdui/README.md

 ### Global Variable
 - `sduiErrorState`: Function for building the error state.
 - `sduiLoadingState`: Function for building the loading state.
+- `sduiRouteObserver`: Route observer that reload each page on navigation.

 ## Actions
 With actions, you can: